Deep Cleaning Vs Regular Cleaning Teeth - Dr.Quadri

 1. How long does a deep cleaning take?

-The process for a deep cleaning usually requires more than one visit and depends on the severity of gum disease and the level of bacteria and plaque.
-One visit will assumably take 45-60 minutes or so where a dentist will be able to clean ¼ of your mouth.
+The process for a deep cleaning usually requires more than one visit and depends on the severity of gum disease.

 3. How long does a regular teeth cleaning take?